E-Commerce Bookkeeping: Key Points to Consider in a Bookkeeping Solution

 3. Tracking Inventory Across Sales Platforms

 Many e-commerce platforms bake inventory tracking into their software.
 That makes it easy to track and manage inventory for online sales through your store.

-But if you sell in multiple places online — say, on your own Shopify website, plus on Amazon — your platform won’t track any changes to inventory resulting from outside sales.
+But if you sell in multiple places online — say, on your own Shopify website, plus Amazon — your platform won’t track any changes to inventory resulting from outside sales.
 So your Amazon sales won’t be reflected in the inventory that Shopify records.

-If you offer gift cards, a typical sale means someone pays you, and you give them a gift card at that same moment.
+If you offer gift cards, a typical sale means someone pays you, and you give them a gift card at that moment.
 That cash inflow gets recognized as unearned revenue in your books because you haven’t exchanged any goods yet.
-When the gift card is redeemed you can recognize the unearned revenue on your income statement.
+When the gift card is redeemed, you can recognize the unearned revenue on your income statement.

 Sometimes, that conversion can lead to a discrepancy between the foreign sale and the final deposit in your account.
 When that happens, the difference has to be recorded in your books as a “gain or loss on foreign exchange.”

 Shipping charges are another can of worms for a whole variety of reasons.
 Should you offer free shipping?
 If not, how much should you charge customers?
 A flat rate?

 Some e-commerce platforms make dealing with shipping logistics easier by integrating directly with shipping systems.
 That means your platform can handle collecting shipping charges from the customer and purchasing postage from your logistics provider.
 However, remember that while that’s one less step for you to worry about, your e-commerce provider will likely take a cut from the transaction.